What is Stray Voltage?

 What is the Current Limit for Animal Contact Current in Ontario?

-For additional information on stray voltage you can also visit:
+For additional information on stray voltage, visit: